 To view Noah's upcoming events, please see here

 has been exploring and practicing multiple traditions since 1999.
-In 2005, her focus landed on Buddhism and Vipassana meditation, which is the premise for most of her current teaching.
-She teaches; adult and teen weeklong silent retreats, day longs and weekly classes, and works with at risk youth and non at risk youth in institutional and school settings.
-Helping communities and individuals that don’t typically have access to the traditional dharma settings and building multicultural community is top on her list of priorities.
+In 2005, her focus landed on Buddhism and Vipassana meditation.
+Helping communities and individuals that don’t typically have access to the traditional dharma settings, social/racial justice and building multicultural community is top on her list of priorities.
 She is an empowered teacher in the Spirit Rock, IMS lineage.
-She is the grateful mother of CJ and Harris – her main inspirations.
+Please visit JoAnna's website www.joannahardy.org

 is the Senior Trainer for Mindful Schools in Oakland, California and his work was the subject of MTV’s If You Really Knew Me, He is a Dharma teacher and a nationally recognized leader in designing & implementing interventions for at-risk youth.